Engineering-Research-and-Development/fiware-orion-pyspark-connector/README.md

 The Orion-PySpark receiver is currently a custom tool capable of receiving HTTP messages from a Orion broker and transform them to produce a batched stream of NGSI events to be processed by a PySpark job.
-The tool is represented in the following diagram and it is made of:
+The tool is represented in the above diagram and it is made of:

 -   **`Connector Library`**: Set of functions to receive and reply to the context broker